Hillmonkey/printf/README.md

 	* https://twitter.com/larmalade

 ### Description ###
-`_Printf` is a function that prints a string of characters.
+`_printf` is a function that prints a string of characters.

 ### Objectives ###
 * Create our own custom implementation of printf that is in the standard library`<stdio.h>`.